Pinaka multi-barrel rocket launcher: Potential operators

 As of October 2022, Indonesia and Nigeria have also shown interest in Pinaka multi-barrel rocket launcher.

 As of June 2024, some Southeast Asian and European nations has also shown interest to acquire Pinaka MBRL and Netra AEW&C.

 On 9 November 2024, Brigadier General Stephane Richou confirmed to Asian News International about the French Army evaluating Pinaka MBRL system for their requirement.
 This was mentioned during the visit of the high-ranking official who said that that "two countries share much more than just a business relationship and want to cooperate more".
 French Army chief, Army General Pierre Schill, during his visit to India in October 2025 expressed his interest in the longer-range variant of Pinaka.
+It is expected to be a reciprocal purchase following Indian acquisition of 114 Rafale jets.France intents to use it as an interim purchase between the phase-out of the M270 MLRS and the induction of the FLP-T MLRS systems.